 Scott T2C Evo Review Facts

 The Scott T2C Evo is a versatile training shoe for a runner who is looking for ample cushioning in a lightweight package.
 The eRide rocker shape of the shoe gives it stability and an enhanced stride.
 After just a few miles, runners will see a difference in their stride and become more efficient with their forefoot strike.
 Runners looking for a lightweight racing shoe will be pleased by the durable construction that doesn’t weigh you down.
-An Aerofoam midsole gives enough cushioning to withstand longer, challenging runs.
+An Aerofoam midsole gives enough cushioning to withstand long, challenging runs.
 All this technology is wrapped up in a durable package due to the EVA rubber outsole that should hold up nicely for many miles.

 The outsole of any good running shoe needs to be durable enough to withstand the impact of many miles of running.
 Scott has done a solid job with the EVA and rubber found throughout the outsole of the T2C Evo.
 This shoe will hold up well and give enough traction for most road runs.
 With road runners in mind, it is designed to be a durable, lightweight, and good for everyday speed training and it certainly delivers.
 The lugs on the bottom of the outsole aren't very large, so traction is slightly compromised.